Predicting Parkinson's disease trajectory using clinical and functional MRI features: a reproduction and replication study: Discussion

 \subsection{Summary}

 We investigated the reproducibility and replicability of the predictive models of PD progression described in~\cite{nguyen_predicting_2021}.
-Using the \textit{default reproduction workflow}, i.e., with methods and cohorts closest to the ones described in~\cite{nguyen_predicting_2021}, the performance of our best models was better than chance (\(R2>0\)).
-However, the models performance were in some cases slightly different from the ones reported in the original study.
+Using the \textit{{default workflow}}, i.e., with a cohort closest to the one described in~\cite{nguyen_predicting_2021} and {a workflow with the fewer possible variations from the original one}, the performance of our best models was better than chance (\(R2>0\)).
 For both ReHo and fALFF, we found lower performance than the one reported in the original study at Baseline with our \textit{default workflow}.
-This performance was also higher than in the original study at Year 1, Year 2 and Year 4.
-These values remained however close to those reported in the original study.
+The performance were higher than in the original study at Year 1, Year 2 and Year 4.
+These values remained close to those reported in the original study and performance were better than chance, supporting the predicting capability of the model reported in the original paper.
 Thus, using a cohort and methods adapted from~\cite{nguyen_predicting_2021}, we were able to train several machine learning models that predicted Parkinson's disease progression (MDS-UPDRS scores at Baseline, Year 1, Year 2, and Year 4) with a performance higher than chance and with values comparable to those reported in the original study for most models.
-On these criteria, we could conclude that the replication experiment was successful.
+On these criteria, we could conclude that the {replication of the default workflow} was successful.